-We attributed critical facilities in the UDF database so that they could be highlighted in the results.
+We attributed critical facilities in the UDF database so they could be highlighted in the results.
 Critical facilities data came from the DOGAMI Statewide Seismic Needs Assessment (SSNA; Lewis, 2007).
-We updated the SSNA data by reviewing Google MapsTM data.
-The critical facilities we attributed include hospitals, schools, fire stations, police stations, emergency operations, and military facilities.
-In addition to these standard building types, we considered other building types based on local input or special considerations that are specific to the study area that would be essential during a natural hazard event, such as public works and water treatment facilities.
-Critical facilities are important to note because these facilities play a crucial role in emergency response efforts.
-Communities that have critical facilities that can function during and immediately after a natural disaster are more resilient than those with critical facilities that are inoperable after a disaster.
-Table 2-2 shows the critical facilities on a community basis.
-Critical facilities are listed for each community in Appendix A.
+We updated the SSNA data by reviewing Google Maps^M data.
+The critical facilities we attributed include hospitals, schools, fire stations, police stations, and emergency operations.
+In addition to these occupancy types, we considered other types based on local input or special considerations that are specific to the study area that would be essential during a natural hazard event, such as public works and water treatment facilities.
+Critical facilities are important to note because they play a crucial role in emergency response efforts.
+Communities with critical facilities that can function during and immediately after a natural disaster are more resilient than those with critical facilities are listed for each community in Appendix A.